gophersaurus/framework/README.md

 7. In the project directory run `git remote set-url origin git@your.git.com:your-org/your-project-name.git`

 ####Extra Points
-8. run `go install github.com/mattn/go-sqlite3`.
+8. Run `go install github.com/mattn/go-sqlite3`.
 You don't want to build this C package every time.
    Save yourself now from slow C compile times.

 Now you should be able to run `go build` from your project root and run all manner of `git` commands.